ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * `autodismiss` - _optional_ - if present, the Alert will disappear after four seconds
 * You can nest content, including other custom HTML

-If you didn't know any better you'd be sure this was a standard HTML5 element available in all newer browsers.
+If you didn't know any better you'd think this was a standard HTML5 element available in all newer browsers.
 Hey, that's a good sign!

 There is a small problem though.
 The problem is our tag name is not totally future-proof.
 There's two considerations here: